Last Updated on December 8, 2023 by Sharon Advik

 While the video is being recorded, full-time servo AF, face identification, and subject tracking are all possible.

 An external microphone can be plugged into the D3300 using a 3.5mm stereo connection.

 A monaural microphone incorporated into the device has 20 manually adjustable sensitivity settings.

 The D3300 produces excellent, detailed video at its highest resolution and 60p framerate.

 Since the action is relatively fluid at this framerate, it would be perfect for casual videos of children’s athletic activities.

-When still photography shoots, fine detail tends to blur as light levels drop, and grain in dark areas is kept under control.
+When still photography shoots, fine detail tends to blur as light levels drop, and grain in dark areas is controlled.